 Seeing a red light on your Generac generator can be alarming, but it doesn’t always signal a major issue.
 Often, it’s the system’s way of telling you something needs attention.
 Before you worry, let’s walk through a few simple troubleshooting steps you can take to identify and possibly resolve the problem yourself.
 These checks are straightforward and can often get your generator back into its ready state without needing a service call.
 By following this guide, you can diagnose the most common causes for that persistent red light.

-Check the Main Switch and Oil Level
+Step 1: Inspect the Main Switch and Oil Level

 Your first move should be to check the basics.
 Sometimes, the simplest explanation is the right one.
 Head out to your generator and locate the main switch or circuit breaker.
 It’s possible it was accidentally turned to the ‘off’ position, which would trigger the red light.
 If it’s off, simply flip it back on.